 Narcolepsy is a sleep disorder.
 Affected individuals are extremely drowsy during the daytime and may fall into a deep sleep at any time.
-After a short nap, the ... more about Narcolepsy.
+After a short ... more about Narcolepsy.

 Narcolepsy: Narcolepsy is characterized by the classic tetrad of excessive daytime sleepiness, cataplexy, hypnagogic hallucinations, and sleep paralysis.